-The Communication program offered at ASU’s West campus prepares students to do far more than give a speech or two in front of their peers.
-It’s designed to equip students with the skills needed to convey complex ideas clearly and effectively through both the spoken and written word.
-Utilizing the nationally-recognized Communication Assessment Learning Lab (CALL), this program trains and prepares students for careers in conflict resolution, social media and technology, global communication, communication philosophy, and risk and crisis communication.
+The Communication bachelor at ASU’s West campus utilizes the nationally-recognized CommLabASU (formerly the Communication Assessment Learning Lab), this program trains and prepares students for careers in social media and technology, global communication, communication philosophy, and risk and crisis communication.

 Find and apply for relevant scholarships.

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.